-rc = SockGe rc = getsoc gets options ass etSockOpt(s, level, optname, 'optval') ekopt(s, level, optname, 'optval') ociated with a socket. rc 0 when SockGetSockOpt() succeds.
+rc = SockGetSockOpt(s, level, optname, 'optval') rc = getsockopt(s, level, optname, 'optval') gets options associated with a socket. rc 0 when SockGetSockOpt() succeds.
 S specifies a socket. level the protocol level.
 SockGetSockOpt() supports only the "SOL_SOCKET" level. optname on UNIX systems, optname can be: SO_DEBUG SO_REUSEADDR SO_KEEPALIVE SO_DONTROUTE SO_LINGER SO_BROADCAST SO_OOBINLINE SO_SNDBUF SO_RCVBUF SO_TYPE SO_ERROR On WINDOWS system, optname can be: SO_DEBUG SO_REUSEADDR SO_KEEPALIVE SO_DONTROUTE SO_LINGER SO_BROADCAST SO_OOBINLINE SO_SNDBUF SO_RCVBUF SO_DONTLINGER 'optval' the name of an S/REXX variable enclosed in quotes.
 When optname is SO_LINGER, optval is filled with a string including 2 integers.
 The first integer is a boolean flag describing the linger status, and the second integer is the linger time.
-SockGetSock the following er COpt () sets the errno variable to 0 in case of success, or to one of ror codes: EBADF the argument s is not a valid file descriptor.
+SockGetSockOpt() sets the errno variable to 0 in case of success, or to one of the following error codes: EBADF the argument $s$ is not a valid file descriptor.
 ENOMEM there was insufficient memory available for the operation to complete.
-ENOPROTOOPI the option is unknown at the level indicated.

-- ENOSR there were insufficient STREAMS resources available for the operation to complete. - ENOTSOCK the argument s is not a socket.
+ENOPROTOOP the option is unknown at the level indicated.
+ENOSR there were insufficient STREAMS resources available for the operation to complete.
+ENOTSOCK the argument s is not a socket.

 '''

-rc = SockGetSockOpt(sock_out, "SOL_SOCKET", "SO_REUSEADDR",
+rc = SockGetSockOpt(sock_out, "SOL_SOCKET", "SO_REUSEADDR", 'lg')

-'lg')

 if (lg = 1) then

 '''